 Coping with Body Changes After Breast Cancer Treatment

 Breast cancer treatment can result in many physical changes: loss of a breast, loss of hair, scars on the body, weight changes and skin changes.
-All of these can affect how you view yourself and your self-esteem.
-There is no easy answer to help you accept all of the changes that are happening to you.
-However, learning about each one and ways to cope can help.
-Not every suggestion will work for every person.
-In time, you will find ways that work for you.
+All of these can affect your self-esteem and how you view yourself.
+There’s no easy answer to help you accept all of the changes that are happening to you.
+However, learning about each one and finding ways to cope can help.

-There are no right or wrong answers.
-Remember that there is more to you than the outward appearance that you show to the world.
-Learning to accept the new you is an important step in recovery.
+Rest assured that there’s more to you than the outward appearance that you show to the world.
+Learning to accept your new appearance takes time, but it’s an important step in your recovery.

 - Go easy on yourself.
-It takes time to adjust to your new body.
+It takes time to adjust to the changes in your body.

-- Look at yourself and the changes that have happened to your body.
+- Look at yourself and get familiar with the changes you have experienced.
 Viewing and touching your body and sharing your feelings can help you feel more comfortable in time.
-Learn to view them as necessary marks toward healing, recovery and a new life.
+Try to work toward viewing scars and other changes as necessary marks toward healing, recovery and a new life.

-- You can explore options for breast reconstruction or wearing a prosthesis to help achieve a sense of balance or wholeness.
+- Explore options for breast reconstruction, nipple and areola tattooing, scar pigmentation or wearing a breast prosthesis (also called a breast form) to help achieve a sense of balance or wholeness.

-- You can explore options for wearing a wig, turban, scarf or head wear to help hide your hair loss.
+- Meet with a professional hair stylist to discover options for wearing a wig, turban, scarf or head wear to help you cope with hair loss.